 Why were the other animals so afraid of the lion?
 What was the little rabbit's plan?
-What would be a good name for this story?
+What would be a good page of authic stow 2 What would be a good name for this story?
 Why did the animals stutter and stammer (say ah and um) when they talked to the lion?
+With and the difficulty stated and statisfier (say arrand an), when they taked to the fion.